R4yGM/SpaceXNews-api/README.md

 simple spacex api to request missions logos or news

 ## Lastest SpaceX news
-this api could give you the lastest SpaceX news with https://api-spacex.glitch.me/news[offline]
+this api could give you the lastest SpaceX news with https://api-spacex.glitch.me/news [offline]

 Example of the json:
 ```json